This option is available in the Donorfy Professional plan but not the Essentials plan

 Changing the Widget

-If you change anything in the Website Settings section of widget then you need to re-generate the Widget and copy the HTML code to your website
+If you change anything in the Website Settings section of the widget then you need to re-generate the Widget and copy the HTML code to your website

 Donation Processing Details